systematic-magic/AgingPMC/research_papers_html.rst

 - Space is allowed (but not mandatory) after semicolon and colon.
 Space is mandatory after both (JournalName and page numbers) dots.
 Other spaces are not allowed.

 - Page number range can be written either in full (12063-12074) or in shorten format (12063-74).
-Both formats are allowed.
+Both formats are allowed. |br|
+In rare cases reference can contain just a first page number.
+This is also allowed.

 - DOI must be in "https://doi.org" format.
 There must be no dot at the end.

 - [PubMed] should be an active link leading to the article page on the PubMed website.
 There must be no dot at the end.

-9.2.2.
+9.3.2.
 Check that all elements of citation-data are present in the correct format (see above).

-9.2.3.
+9.3.3.
 There can be references to the articles in which have been published "ahead of print".
 The format of citation data for such articles is as follows:
 |span_format_start| JournalTitle. year.
 DOI [Epub ahead of print] [PubMed] |span_end|

 - Check that there is a dot (.) after Year